HTML and CSS Fish Animation Tutorial

 </div>

-We will start by creating a <div> element with the class name fish.
-This will be the main container for our fish.
-Inside this container, we will create another <div> element with the class name eye.
-We will use this element to draw the fish eye.
+Inside the <body> tag, you will create a <div> element with a class named fish.
+Then, inside this container, you will create another <div> element with a class named eye.
+The second element will be used to draw a fish eye.

 css drow

-We are using the flexbox method for centering, which aligns items horizontally and vertically.
+We are using the flexbox method to center the fish.
+This method aligns elements both horizontally and vertically.

 body{